Vusumzi123/typeScript-server/README.md

 # node-express-ts Server

-this is Web service boilerplate for typeScript and nodeJs it requires this dependencies to be installed globally.
+This is a Web service boilerplate for typeScript and nodeJs

 ### Steps